 If the scene does not require you to reduce exposure to avoid blown highlights, the Auto DR feature does not do anything.

 Load Curve Profile

-Load your desired curve profile from your \CHDK\CURVES folder.
+Load your choice of curve profile from the /CHDK/CURVES folder.
 All curve profile files except for SYSCURVES.CVF should be in this folder.

-See also:- Curves on page 51
+See also:- Curves notes on page 54.